 The H-1B application process requires several required or potentially required fee components as described below.
 Departments and employees should be aware of these fees prior to commencing the H-1B sponsorship process.
 See notes below the table for clarification regarding specific items.

-Fee Type | Amount | Payment Method | Responsibility |
+Internal Fees Type | Amount | Payment Method | Responsibility |

 ---|---|---|---|

-International Center Processing Fee (1) | $1,500 | DeptID | Department |
+International Center Processing Fee (1) | $1,500 | DeptID to be provided on the International Center Portal | Department |

-International Center Expedited Processing Fee (2) | $500 | DeptID | Department |
+International Center Expedited Processing Fee (2) | $500 | DeptID to be provided on the International Center Portal | Department |

-Form I-129 Petition Fee | $460 | Check made payable to "US Department of Homeland Security" (3) | Department |
+Form I-129 Petition Fee | $460 | Check made payable to "US Department of Homeland Security" Address: 24000 Avila Road, Laguna Niguel CA 92677 *The check must be sent to the appropriate International Center address directly.
+See instructions below. |

-Fraud Prevention and Detection Fee (*initial H-1B applications only) | $500 | Check made payable to "US Department of Homeland Security" (3) | Department |
+Fraud Prevention and Detection Fee (*initial and transfer H-1B applications only) |

 Credential Evaluation Fee | Varies | Paid by Employee Directly or Invoiced to Department | Department or Employee |